Genetic history of the Middle East: Cyprus

 A 2017 study found that both Turkish Cypriots' and Greek Cypriots' patrilineal ancestry derives primarily from a single pre-Ottoman local gene pool.
 The frequency of total haplotypes shared between Turkish and Greek Cypriots is 7-8%, with analysis showing that none of these are found in Turkey, thus not supporting a Turkish origin for the shared haplotypes.
 No shared haplotypes were observed between Greek Cypriots and mainland Turkish populations, while total haplotypes shared between Turkish Cypriots and mainland Turks is 3%.
 Turkish Cypriots also share haplotypes with North Africans to a lesser extent, and have Eastern Eurasian haplogroups (H, C, N, O, Q) – attributed to the arrival of the Ottomans – at a frequency of ~5.5%.
 Both Cypriot groups show close genetic affinity to Calabrian (southern Italy) and Lebanese patrilineages.
 The study states that the genetic affinity between Calabrians and Cypriots can be explained as a result of a common ancient Greek (Achaean) genetic contribution, while Lebanese affinity can be explained through several migrations that took place from coastal Levant to Cyprus from the Neolithic (early farmers), the Iron Age (Phoenicians), and the Middle Ages (Maronites and other Levantine settlers during the Frankish era).
+The main difference between Greek Cypriots and mainland Greeks is the low frequency of the I and R1a haplogroups among Greek Cypriots because the population of mainland Greece has received significant migrations from other Balkan populations, while the biggest difference between Greek Cypriots and inhabitants of the Middle East is the much lower frequency of haplogroup J1 among Greek Cypriots.
 The predominant haplogroups among both Turkish and Greek Cypriots are J2a-M410, E-M78, and G2-P287.